-On February 28, 2019, legislators introduced the Forced Arbitration Injustice Repeal (FAIR) Act, a bill to amend Title 9 of the U.S. code, which would eliminate the practice of forced arbitration.
+On February 28, 2019, legislators introduced the Forced Arbitration Injustice Repeal (FAIR) Act, a bill to amend Title 9 of the U.S. Code, which would eliminate the practice of forced arbitration which advocates for workers.

 While in D.C., Jay had the opportunity to visit the Franklin Delano Roosevelt Memorial, dedicated to the 32nd President of the United States known for his New Deal that restored prosperity to Americans.
 It is important to remember and honor the work of historical advocates who have contributed to the betterment of society, just as it is important to strive to become them.